GENERAL & ADMINISTRATIVE INFORMATION1035May 2004

 - An explanation of any reconciling items.

-NOTE: The listing of CRRs, other revenue sources and refunds is not needed if the ticket sale proceeds are deposited into a MoCode and PeopleSoft account that are only used for this particular event.
-In this case, provide the MoCode and PeopleSoft account.
+NOTE: The listing of CRRs, other revenue sources, and refunds are not needed if the ticket sale proceeds are deposited into a MoCode and PeopleSoft account that is only used for this particular event.
+In this case, provide the MoCode and PeopleSoft accounts.

 The reviewer will prepare a report that describes the procedures used to review the ticket sales.
 The reviewer will: